Aurfi/portfolio-website/README.md

 ---

-**Note:** This portfolio website was created with AI assistance to demonstrate modern web development practices and efficient project setup.
+**Note:** This portfolio website was created by an AI to demonstrate modern web development practices and efficient project setup.